wexionar/multidimensional-neural-networks/README.md

 MIT

+---

+## Project Prometheus
+SLRM-nD is a fundamental theoretical framework delivered to the open-source community.
+Our goal is to provide the "fire" of geometric synthesis so developers can build, fork, and evolve this logic independently (e.g., SLRM-fork).
+We establish the base; the global community defines the horizon.

+---

 *Developed for the global developer community.
-Bridging the gap between geometric logic and high-dimensional Neural Networks.*
+Bridging the gap between geometric logic and high-dimensional Neural Networks.
+Part of the Prometheus Project initiative.*